Leyla Şahin v Turkey

-Article 9 ECHR Interpretation
+Article 9 ECHR interpretation

-Talvikki Hoopes argues that the decision to uphold the Turkish university’s law banning Leyla Sahin from wearing a headscarf is informed by the ECHR’s narrow interpretation of Article 9 of the European Convention on Human Rights.
-The first paragraph provides that “Everyone has the right to freedom of thought, conscience, and religion…to manifest his religion or belief, in worship, teaching, practice and observance.”
-The second paragraph subjects the freedom to manifest one’s religion or beliefs to ‘limitations prescribed by law and necessary in a democratic society for the protection of the rights and freedoms of others.’
+Talvikki Hoopes argues that the decision to uphold the Turkish university's law banning Leyla Sahin from wearing a headscarf is informed by the ECHR’s narrow interpretation of Article 9 of the European Convention on Human Rights.
+The first paragraph provides that "Everyone has the right to freedom of thought, conscience, and religion ... to manifest his religion or belief, in worship, teaching, practice and observance."
+The second paragraph subjects the freedom to manifest one's religion or beliefs to "limitations prescribed by law and necessary in a democratic society for the protection of the rights and freedoms of others".

-The ECHR understood ‘prescription by law’ to mean law in the substantive sense and therefore inclusive of both written statutes, measures and “regulatory measures taken by professional regulatory bodies” with delegated powers from the government.
-Hence, the circular detailing the ban on headscarves provided to students by the Vice-Chancellor of Istanbul University, was determined to be ‘prescribed law’, the ECHR having referenced a 1989 Turkish Constitutional judgment that mentioned headscarves in higher education as “contrary to the principles of secularism…and first and foremost contrary to the Constitution.”
-The ECHR then addressed whether the law was ‘necessary in a democratic society’ and determined that the “choice of the extent and form” of religious regulations should remain primarily within the powers of the state.
-Since Turkey desired to promote secularism, the ECHR held that if Turkey determined the banning of headscarves necessary, it would not rule against the abrogation of Leyal Sahin’s religious right.
-Talvikki Hoopes summarizes the narrowed interpretation of Article 9 paragraph 2 as “‘the right to manifest one’s religious beliefs can be abrogated as long as your government has outlawed that right and they are doing so for appropriate purposes, as determined by the government itself.”
+The ECHR understood "prescription by law" to mean law in the substantive sense and therefore inclusive of both written statutes, measures and "regulatory measures taken by professional regulatory bodies" with delegated powers from the government.
+Hence, the circular detailing the ban on headscarves provided to students by the Vice-Chancellor of Istanbul University, was determined to be "prescribed law", the ECHR having referenced a 1989 Turkish Constitutional judgment that mentioned headscarves in higher education as "contrary to the principles of secularism ... and first and foremost contrary to the Constitution".
+The ECHR then addressed whether the law was "necessary in a democratic society" and determined that the "choice of the extent and form" of religious regulations should remain primarily within the powers of the state.
+Since Turkey desired to promote secularism, the ECHR held that if Turkey determined the banning of headscarves necessary, it would not rule against the abrogation of Leyal Sahin's religious right.
+Talvikki Hoopes summarizes the narrowed interpretation of Article 9 paragraph 2 as follows: "the right to manifest one's religious beliefs can be abrogated as long as your government has outlawed that right and they are doing so for appropriate purposes, as determined by the government itself."